French colonial empire: Colonial conflict with Britain

-Some recovery of the French colonial empire was made during the French intervention in the American Revolution, with Saint Lucia being returned to France by the Treaty of Paris in 1783, but not nearly as much as had been hoped for at the time of French intervention.
+Haitian Revolution

 True disaster came to what remained of France's colonial empire in 1791 when Saint Domingue (the Western third of the Caribbean island of Hispaniola), France's richest and most important colony, was riven by a massive slave revolt, caused partly by the divisions among the island's elite, which had resulted from the French Revolution of 1789.

 The slaves, led eventually by Toussaint L'Ouverture and then, following his capture by the French in 1801, by Jean-Jacques Dessalines, held their own against French and British opponents.
 The French launched a failed expedition in 1802, and were up against a crippling Royal Naval blockade the following year.
 As a result, the Empire of Haiti ultimately achieved independence in 1804 (becoming the first black republic in the world, followed by Liberia in 1847).
 The black and mulatto population of the island (including the Spanish east) had declined from 700,000 in 1789 to 351,819 in 1804.
 About 80,000 Haitians died in the 1802–03 campaign alone.
-Of the 55,131 French soldiers dispatched to Haiti in 1802–03, 45,000, including 18 generals, had died, along with 10,000 sailors, the great majority from disease.
+Of the 55,131 French soldiers dispatched to Haiti in 1802–03, 45,000, including 18 generals, died, along with 10,000 sailors, the great majority from disease.
 Captain [first name unknown] Sorrell of the British navy observed, "France lost there one of the finest armies she ever sent forth, composed of picked veterans, the conquerors of Italy and of German legions.
 She is now entirely deprived of her influence and her power in the West Indies."

 Meanwhile, France's newly resumed war with Britain resulted in the British capture of practically all remaining French colonies.
 These were restored at the Treaty of Amiens in 1802, but when war resumed in 1803, the British soon recaptured them.
 France's 1800 recovery of Louisiana from Spain in the secret Third Treaty of San Ildefonso came to nothing, as the success of the Haitian Revolution convinced Napoleon that holding Louisiana would not be worth the cost, leading to its sale to the United States in 1803.

+Failed invasion of Egypt

 The French attempt to establish a colony in Egypt in 1798–1801 was not successful.
 Battle casualties for the campaign were at least 15,000 killed or wounded and 8,500 prisoners for France; 50,000 killed or wounded and 15,000 prisoners for Turkey, Egypt, other Ottoman lands, and Britain.